 We have a Pastoral Mentor who works with our children to support them emotionally.
 Staff, families or children can refer themselves.
 Our Pastoral Mentor may work 1:1 or with a small group of children on issues including anxiety, behaviour, confidence and self-esteem and also support children who have been through big life events.
 Please see your child’s teacher for further information.

-Designated Safeguarding Lead (DSL) – Shelley Dixon (Headteacher)
+Designated Safeguarding Lead (DSL) – Shelley Flanagan (Headteacher)

 Deputy Designated Safeguarding Lead – Becks Robinson (EYFS and Phase 1 Lead)

 Deputy Designated Safeguarding Lead – Steve Lung (Assistant Headteacher)

 If a child is at immediate risk call 999.